-With the IT landscape arguably more exciting and organic than ever before, we sat down with Barry to delve a little deeper, and explore the key areas occupying his focus during these exciting times.
+With the IT landscape more important than ever before, we sat down with Barry to delve a little deeper, and explore the key areas occupying his focus during these challenging but also exciting times.

 Q. Thanks for your time today Barry.
 Now, there’s always a lot of buzz words in the world of IT and in recent times, it’s hard to escape the as-a-Service and threat landscape discussions.
 What do you make of it?

 Barry: It’s an interesting one, and there’s an interplay between the two that is somewhat inherent on the other.
 There’s no denying it, the changing security landscape is a hot topic that’s of perennial importance across the board, especially with the influx of remote working policies over the last 12 months.